-- 1. How does the program ensure constituents experience a welcoming, accessible, and inclusive environment that is equitable and free from harassment? - 2.
-How does the program address imbalance in participation among selected populations of students? - 3.
-How does the program address imbalance in staffing patterns among selected populations of program personnel? - 4.
-How does the program ensure cultural competence of its personnel to ensure inclusion in the program? - 5.
-How does the program encourage and provide opportunities for ongoing professional development for its personnel?
+- 1. How does HRLP ensure constituents experience a welcoming, accessible, and inclusive environment that is equitable and free from harassment? - 2.
+How does HRLP address imbalance in participation among selected populations of students? - 3.
+How does HRLP address imbalance in staffing patterns among selected populations of program personnel? - 4.
+How does HRLP ensure cultural competence of its personnel to ensure inclusion in the program? - 5.
+How does HRLP encourage and provide opportunities for ongoing professional development for its personnel?

-Part 8.
-INTERNAL AND EXTERNAL RELATIONS
+Part 8: INTERNAL AND EXTERNAL RELATIONS